d4nh-Le/Webmailer/README.md

 * Webmailer is stateless, by using PATs, it simplify management process.
 When receive request from another server, Webmailer will compare `hashed request token` vs `hashed stored token` to authenticate users.
 * PATs is a more suitable solution for authentication when the service requires little to no human intervention.

+By implementing PATs for an API-based service like Webmailer, it helps creating a more secured, controlled authentication system on the server and a simpler process of client servers that use Webmailer.

 However, by choosing to simplify authentication process on client side, Webmailer server side will consequently need to implement more complex and robust security system:
 * Generate unique tokens
 * Token encryption and hashing aglorithm.